• Skip to main content

 How to Redeem Membership Rewards Points?

 There are a variety of redemption options with Membership Rewards, including gift cards, statement credits, and travel.
-As with Chase Ultimate Rewards, all redemptions are not treated equally.
-We’ll review the different travel options and advise what are considered the best and worst uses of Amex Membership rewards points.
+As with Chase Ultimate Rewards, not all redemptions are treated equally.
+We’ll review the different travel options and advise on the best and worst uses of Amex Membership Rewards points.

 Membership Rewards Redemption Options